4.18. Appliance uprade to Version 3#

 steps to take:

-This should be done in a time you expect not too many changes regarding tokens etc. Access the management web UI of your productive Appliance:
+This should be done in a time you expect not too many changes regarding tokens etc. The changes made to the configuration and user token after the backup and before the restore on the target system will be lost and must be performed again.
+Plan this time interval accordingly.
+Access the management web UI of your productive Appliance:

 Go to “System” -> “Backup”, create a full backup and save it to your machine.